-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students Х C6 selective admission to some programs C6 Qualified admissions: 21 or above ACT OR top 1/3 or high school 1 0 class OR 2.0 GPA on Kansas Core Curriculum (2.5 for out-of-state students).
-Students may also be admitted through an exceptions window and are encouraged to apply regardless of meeting the 5 11, 5 qualifiers.
+Guaranteed admission: 21 or above ACT OR top 1/3 of high school class AND 2.0 GPA on Kansas Core Curriculum (2.5 for out-of-state students) AND 22 Math subscore OR completed a 4th year of Math.
+Student may also be admitted through an exceptions window and are encouraged to apply regardless of meeting the qualifiers.